B95 - Streptococcus, Staphylococcus, and Enterococcus as the cause of diseases classified elsewhere

 Staph bacteria can spread from person to person.
 They can also spread on objects, such as towels, clothing, door handles, athletic equipment, and remotes.
 If you have staph and do not handle food properly when you are preparing it, you can also spread staph to others.

-Anyone can develop a staph infection, but certain people are at greater risk, including those who:
+Anyone can develop a staph infection, but certain people are more likely to get one, including those who:

 What are the symptoms of staph infections?